The working model car engine that I built as a kid, at eight years old, is still available today. They moved the recommended age group up to age 12.

 it started me down the career path I enjoy today.
 My shop teacher said, you can study all you want, but until you get your hands on an engine the level of understanding is only theory.

-only company that makes a scaled automotive motor model kit.
+Revell isn't the only company that makes a scaled automotive motor model kit.
 Although I have never assembled it, there is one available from the Smithsonian Company and two from Haynes.

-They're the people that write the service manuals.
-The big difference with the Smithsonian model car engine is its an in-line six where as the Revell model is the highly desirable V8 motor.
+They're the people that write the shop service manuals.
+The big difference with the Smithsonian model car engine is its an in-line six cylinder where as the Revell model is the highly desirable V8 motor.
 I added a section below to talk about the interesting Haynes kits.

 plastic safe lubricant available from a company called Labelle that's in the model train business.

 I'm not saying if you buy your kid this plastic model that he or she will become a certified master technician.

 In fact, they probably won't work on cars for the rest of their life like me or save you thousands on car repairs with pro bono maintenance and advice.